 Achieving these priorities will help Londoners get the care they need in their home or as close to it as possible.
 When care in hospital is needed for our sickest patients, it will ensure they receive high-quality and timely care and only stay at hospital as long as needed.
 It will also mean the system makes best use of all its resources; from our hospital beds, to our domiciliary care services, our A&E staff, social workers, district nurses and others.

-London has a strong track record of delivering change and the insight.
+London has a strong track record of delivering change and providing insight.
 Knowledge and expertise at every level across our system will make the improvement collaborative a success.
 Participation by colleagues across your local system will be crucial.
-If you would like to get involved or would like to know more please email us on: email@example.com
+If you would like to get involved, join us at our next event, or would like to know more about the Collaborative’s work, then please email us on: email@example.com.